 The Winter Crisis Program provides eligible Ohioans heating assistance if they are disconnected from their heating source, threatened with disconnection or if they have less than a 25 percent supply of bulk fuel.

-Geauga County residents may apply for the Winter Crisis Program at Geauga County Job and Family Services, 12480 Ravenwood Drive in Chardon from November 1st, 2018 to March 29th, 2019.
+Geauga County residents may apply for the Winter Crisis Program at Geauga County Job and Family Services, 12480 Ravenwood Drive in Chardon now through March 31, 2020.
 Application for assistance is by appointment only.

-For additional information on applying for HEAP, or to set an appointment to apply for the Winter Crisis Program, contact Geauga County Job and Family Services, Monday through Friday 8:30 a.m. to 4:00 p.m. at 440.285.1299.
+For additional information on applying for HEAP, or to set an appointment to apply for the Winter Crisis Program, contact Geauga County Job and Family Services at 4402851299.
+Additional information may also be found at www.energyhelp.ohio.gov.